-Church square was heartbreaking!
+Church Square was heartbreaking!
 My ancestors stood under that tree, sold as commodities, disposable assets… in the shadow of the church.
-But strangely, it was this same moment that brought healing and brought courage to my heart to be an agent of change for King Jesus today.
+But strangely, it was this same moment that brought healing and courage to my heart to be an agent of change for King Jesus today.

 - The House of Parliament: reflecting on the unholy of church and state for the creation of apartheid

-- St George’s Cathedral: investigating the role of the church in the struggle for liberating
+- St George’s Cathedral: investigating the role of the church in the struggle for liberation.

-- Bo-Kapp: reflecting on the growth of Islam and the injustice of the church
+- Bo-Kaap: reflecting on the growth of Islam and the injustice of the church.

-- The South African Sendinggestig Museum (also known as the South African Slave Church Museum) reflecting on the legacy of mission and missionaries
+- The South African Sendingsgestig Museum (also known as the South African Slave Church Museum): reflects on the legacy of the missionaries.

 Next Pilgrimage Date:

 This pilgrimage can be run for a group of your own gathering.
 It has been particularly impactful for church leadership teams, small groups, or even foreign missions teams wanting to learn more about South African history.
-To book a pilgrimage for your church contact firstname.lastname@example.org now to discuss availability.
+To book a pilgrimage contact firstname.lastname@example.org to discuss availability.